 The Auditor-General is the auditor of South Port.
-The Auditor-General has appointed Deloitte to carry out the audit of the consolidated financial statements of the Group on his behalf.
+The Auditor-General is responsible for audit firm rotation and has appointed Deloitte to carry out the audit of the consolidated financial statements of the Group on his behalf.
+Deloitte was first appointed as South Port's auditor for the year ended 30 June 2022.
+The Lead Audit Partner is currently Mike Hawken who was appointed at this time also.
+South Port does not obtain external limited assurance over their non-financial disclosures.